 Service Area

 Ecommerce has no international boundaries.
-But for grocery eCommerce, the service area is limited to one country and often to an even smaller geographic area depending on the fulfilment centre’s location and the product assortment sold.
+However, for grocery ecommerce, the service area is limited to one country and often to an even smaller geographic area depending on the fulfilment centre’s location and the product assortment sold.

 You can set up multiple service centres to extend your reach, but there will always be blind spots.
 In our experience, optimising your service area is one of the keys to a successful online grocery business.